anniehsom/lab-03-nobel-laureates/lab-03.md

 ![](lab-03_files/figure-gfm/barplot-1.png)<!-- -->

-Winners of science prizes were much more likely to be in the US than other countries, so I would say that Buzzfeed’s article headline is seems accurate.
+Winners of science prizes were much more likely to be in the US than other countries, so I would say that Buzzfeed’s article headline seems accurate.

 ### Exercise 4